-

 Figure 3.
 First turn GITT curve and Li ion diffusion coefficient of NCM811

-4.2 Effect of material modification on ion diffusion coefficient
+6.2 Effect of material modification on ion diffusion coefficient

-he authors introduced high entropy elements (Cr, Mn, Fe, Zn, Al) into the NASICON structure Na3V2(PO4)3 (NVP) to obtain NNa3V1.8(CrMnFeZnAl)0.2(PO4)3(HE-NVP-0.2) in order to realize the material’s crystal structure tuning and diffusion ability [4].
-As shown in Figures 4a and 4b, the GITT results show that the HE-NVP-0.2 electrode exhibits better Na ion diffusion kinetics after the introduction of high entropy elements.
+The authors introduced high entropy elements (Cr, Mn, Fe, Zn, Al) into the NASICON structure Na3V2(PO4)3 (NVP) to obtain NNa3V1.8(CrMnFeZnAl)0.2(PO4)3(HE-NVP-0.2) in order to realize the material’s crystal structure tuning and diffusion ability [4].
+As shown in Figures 4a and 4b, the GITT battery study results show that the HE-NVP-0.2 electrode exhibits better Na ion diffusion kinetics after the introduction of high entropy elements.
 After NVP and HE-NVP-0.2 were assembled into half-cells and the rate performance was tested, it was found that the rate performance of HE-NVP-0.2 was significantly better than that of the NVP sample (Figure 4c).

 Figure 4. (a) GITT curves and corresponding Na ion diffusion coefficients for NVP and (b) HE-NVP-0.2